MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/connection.md

 #### About MuMu's background keep alive

-It is recommended to turn it off, at this time the display number is always `0`.
+We recommend to turn it off, at this time the display number is always `0`.

 When it is on, the order of MuMu emulator tabs should be the serial number of the display number, e.g. `0` for emulator desktop, `1` for Arknights client.